 Transition to HTTPS

 Upon successfully executing these commands, your forum should now be accessible via HTTPS at https://forums.example.com instead of the previous http://forum.example.com.
-Any attempts to access the old HTTP URL will be seamlessly redirected to the secure HTTPS version.
+Additionally, any attempts to access the old HTTP URL will be seamlessly redirected to the secure HTTPS version.

-For further reading on securing Nginx, refer to our detailed guide on How to Secure Nginx with Let’s Encrypt on Debian Linux.
+For detailed information on securing Nginx with Let’s Encrypt, including automatic renewal configuration and advanced SSL hardening, refer to our comprehensive guide: How to Secure Nginx with Let’s Encrypt on Debian Linux.

 Complete the phpBB Web UI Installation

 Having successfully set up the backend, we’ll now transition to the frontend to complete the phpBB installation.
-You can access the installation page by visiting your designated phpBB forum URL.
+Accordingly, you can access the installation page by visiting your designated phpBB forum URL.
 For illustrative purposes, we’re using https://forums.linuxcapable.com.

 Initiating the Installation